MuSuareZ/Wolf3D/README.md

 0 = Floor

-You need spaces between the numbers and of course only digits.
+You need spaces between the numbers and of course only digits from 0 to 9.
 I did my best to make sure all mistakes were handled so if something is wrong, my program will stop and tell you what's wrong on your map.

 The player's start position will ALWAYS be the first zero found by the program from the most top-left corner on your map.